 In this foundation planting I used Fastigiate Boxwood as the upright evergreens, Sarcococca as the low evergreens, Liriope, and Astilbe.
 All should mature nicely in this space with little maintenance.

-Also, I’d just like to mention that we used drip-irrigation in this narrow space to overcome any concerns about coverage and/or overspray from above-ground spray heads.
+Also, one thing to note, we used drip-irrigation in this narrow planting space to overcome any concerns about coverage and any overspray from above-ground spray heads.

 Your email address will not be published.
 Required fields are marked *

 Save my name, email, and website in this browser for the next time I comment.

 Landscapes are complex, and shortcomings anywhere in the process can affect the project… and your peace of mind.

 My approach is process-oriented.
 I break things down from planning to implementation — and make sure everyone is kept informed.